 - Pacemakers: Electrical engineer John Hopps was conducting research on hyperthermia when he discovered that if a heart stopped beating because of cooling, it could be started again by artificial stimulation.
 This led to the invention of the pacemaker, and countless lives have been saved ever since.

 - Microwaves: Percy Spencer of the Raytheon Company was conducting radar research with vacuum tubes when he accidentally melted a candy bar in his pocket.
 He put some popcorn in his experiment, and thus was born the microwave popcorn industry.

 - Corn Flakes: What happened the last time you left a pot on the stove too long?
 When John Kellogg and his brother Will left a pot of boiled grain on the stove for several days, the resulting mess became the launching point for their famous breakfast cereal.

 - The Slinky: Naval engineer Richard Jones wasn't trying to invent what is arguably the best toy ever (your opinion may vary – see Silly Putty).
 He was working on tension springs designed to monitor power on naval battleships when one of them fell to the floor.
 Killer Question from that moment: Is this fun or what?

-The truth is, there is a very fine line between failure and inspiration.
-When you have the ability to look at a situation from a different perspective, ask a different question, there is no telling what sort of amazing discoveries you might make!
+There is a very fine line between failure and inspiration.
+When you can look at a situation from a different perspective and ask a different question, there is no telling what sort of amazing discoveries you might make!